Structural stability of meandering-hyperbolic group actions: The structural stability theorem

+We define the compact-open Lipschitz topology on $\Homeo(M)$ as the topology generated by the collection of all such $U(f;K,\ep)$.
+This topology enables us to control the image as well as the Lipschitz constant on a neighborhood of the compact subset $\La$.

 \begin{remark} As we mentioned in the introduction, Sullivan \cite{Sul}*{\S 9} actually considers the case when $M$ is a Riemannian manifold with the Riemannian distance function $d$ and the actions are by $C^1$-diffeomorphisms.
-In this case $\rho(s)\in\Diff^1(M)$ is said to be $\la$-expanding on $U$ if $\| D_x\rho(s)(v)\|\ge\la\| v\|$ for all $x\in U$ and $v\in T_xM$, and the compact-open Lipschitz topology on $\Diff^1(M)$ is nothing but the compact-open $C^1$-topology. \end{remark}
+In this case the compact-open Lipschitz topology on $\Diff^1(M)$ is weaker than the compact-open $C^1$-topology. \end{remark}